sergirobles/rrcevaluation/README.md

 | samplesUrl | String * | URL to download the results ZIP file with samples information. *Required if you want to show samples information. |

-## Configuration
+## Configuration file
-This method has to return information about the task and the metrics expected for the evaluation.
+You have to provide a configuration JSON file about the task and the metrics expected for the evaluation.

-### Format
-[GET] /config

-OUTPUT:
-A JSON string with the following Dict:
 | Key | Type | Description |
 | --- | --- | --- |
 | title | String | The task title |